SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers

 \subsection{Compensating Quantization-Sensitive Layers}

-\para{Layer-wise Profiling Results} \papername primarily targets linear layers (\texttt{nn.Linear}), which dominate latency due to activation--weight MACs~\citep{zhao2024vidit}.
+\para{Layer-wise Profiling Results} \papername primarily targets linear layers (\texttt{nn.Linear}), which perform activation--weight MACs and dominate inference latency~\citep{zhao2024vidit}.
 For each layer, we profile (i) \emph{sensitivity} by quantizing only that layer in an otherwise FP16 model, and (ii) \emph{recovery potential} by keeping only that layer in FP16 in an otherwise \formatname-quantized model.
-Appendix~\ref{app:sensitivity} shows that \emph{modulation layers} are the most quantization-sensitive in Open-Sora~2.0 (Flux-based~\citep{labs2025flux}), likely because its input is a single vector encoding text and timestep information and is already highly compressed.
-In Open-Sora~1.0 (STDiT-based~\citep{zheng2024open}), this layer is relatively small and is typically kept in FP16~\citep{zhao2024vidit,feng2025q}.
-Beyond modulation, we find the \emph{final MLP linear layer}---often sensitive since it directly precedes the layer output~\citep{yan2026d,ashkboos2024quik}---and the \emph{temporal attention QKV projection} to be the most sensitive.
+Appendix~\ref{app:sensitivity} shows that \emph{modulation layers} are the most quantization-sensitive in Open-Sora~2.0 (Flux-based~\citep{labs2025flux}), likely because their inputs---single vectors encoding text and timestep---are already highly compressed.
+In Open-Sora~1.0 (STDiT-based~\citep{zheng2024open}), these layers are relatively small and typically kept in FP16~\citep{zhao2024vidit,feng2025q}.
+Beyond modulation, we find the \emph{final MLP linear layer}---often sensitive since it directly precedes the layer output~\citep{yan2026d,ashkboos2024quik}---and the \emph{temporal attention QKV projection} to also be highly sensitive.

 \para{Activation Decomposition} In diffusion transformers, activations are often harder to quantize than weights due to timestep-dependent, channel-wise outliers~\citep{ding2025post, chen2025q}.
 In contrast, weights are timestep-invariant and can be quantized offline, allowing exhaustive dialect selection without runtime approximations.
 We therefore focus on improving \emph{activation} quantization in sensitive layers.
-Mixed precision (i.e., using higher precision for sensitive layers) is a straightforward option, but it is undesirable: it complicates GPU kernels (multiple data types and conversions, fewer fusion opportunities), increases memory-management complexity, and may require extra datapaths or format-specific kernels---especially for non-standard formats such as \formatname or on dedicated hardware.
+Mixed precision (i.e., using higher precision for sensitive layers) is a straightforward option, but it is undesirable: it complicates GPU kernels (multiple data types and conversions, fewer fusion opportunities), increases memory-management complexity, and requires extra datapaths or format-specific kernels---especially for non-standard formats such as \formatname or on dedicated hardware.